-For Cable Television, High-Speed Internet, and Phone Services
+For Cable Video, High-Speed Internet, Phone, and Home Security Services

 Why is Comcast providing this notice to me?

 As a subscriber to cable service or other services provided by Comcast, you are entitled under Section 631 of the federal Cable Communications Policy Act of 1984, as amended, (the “Cable Act”) to know the following: